-When load balancing HTTPS, we can’t have access to HTTP protocol since everything is encrypted.
-So it’s hard to maintain connection persistence in such condition.
+When load balancing HTTPS, we can’t have access to the HTTP protocol since everything is encrypted.
+So it’s hard to maintain connection persistence in such conditions.

-The configuration below explains how you can maintain session on SSL ID and store it in a stick-table.
+The configuration below explains how you can maintain a session on SSL ID and store it in a stick table.

 We take advantage of HAProxy ACLs to do protocol validation.

 # Learn SSL session ID from both request and response and create affinity. backend https mode tcp balance roundrobin # maximum SSL session ID length is 32 bytes. stick-table type binary len 32 size 30k expire 30m acl clienthello req_ssl_hello_type 1 acl serverhello rep_ssl_hello_type 2 # use tcp content accepts to detects ssl client and server hello. tcp-request inspect-delay 5s tcp-request content accept if clienthello # no timeout on response inspect delay by default. tcp-response content accept if serverhello # SSL session ID (SSLID) may be present on a client or server hello. # Its length is coded on 1 byte at offset 43 and its value starts # at offset 44. # Match and learn on request if client hello. stick on payload_lv(43,1) if clienthello # Learn on response if server hello. stick store-response payload_lv(43,1) if serverhello server s1 192.168.1.1:443 server s2 192.168.1.2:443